Nepal: Ancient

-Medieval Nepal
+Medieval

-Sinja Valley, thought to be the place of origin of the Khasas and the Nepali language, was at the heart of the Khas Malla empire.
+Sinja Valley, thought to be the place of origin of the Khasa Kingdom and the Nepali language.

-In the 11th century, a powerful empire of Khas people emerged in western Nepal whose territory at its highest peak included much of western Nepal as well as parts of western Tibet and Uttarakhand of India.
-By the 14th century, the empire had splintered into loosely associated Baise rajyas, literally 22 states) as they were counted.
-The rich culture and language of the Khas people spread throughout Nepal and as far as Indo-China in the intervening centuries; their language, later renamed the Nepali language, became the lingua franca of Nepal as well as much of North-east India.
+In the 11th century, a powerful empire of Khas people emerged in western Nepal whose territory at its greatest extent included much of western Nepal as well as parts of western Tibet and Uttarakhand of India.
+By the 14th century, the empire had splintered into loosely associated Baise rajyas (literally: 22 states).
+The rich culture and language of the Khas people spread throughout Nepal and as far as Indo-China in the intervening centuries; their language, later renamed the Nepali language, became the lingua franca of Nepal as well as adjoining regions of India.

-In south-eastern Nepal on the border with Bihar, Simraungadh was the capital of the Karnats of Mithila around 1100 AD, and the unified Tirhut stood as a powerful kingdom for more than 200 years, even ruling over Kathmandu for a time.
+In south-eastern Nepal on the border with Bihar, Simraungadh was the capital of the Karnats of Mithila or Tirhut around 1100 AD, and stood as a powerful kingdom for more than 200 years, even ruling over Kathmandu for a time.
 After another 300 years of Muslim rule, Tirhut came under the control of the Senas of Makwanpur.
 In the eastern hills, a confederation of Kirat principalities ruled the area between Kathmandu and Bengal.

 Patan Durbar Square, one of the three palace squares in the Kathmandu Valley, was built by the Mallas in the 17th century.
 The Durbar Squares are a culmination of over a millennium of development in Nepali art and architecture.